prometheus/test-infra/README.md

-#TO_DO

-- can we simplify update if exists , create if doesn't
-- Service update doesn't work!
-- use more sane logging that shows the line in the code of the log  and show info logs only when debug mode is enabled.

 # A benchmarking tool preconfigured for testing Prometheus
 1. Create the k8s cluster described by a configuration file.
 2. Apply a k8s resource file to create all required pods,services and config maps.